ndk/k8sConfig/README.md

 You can generate a certificate signing request (CSR) based off your private key and send your CSR to a trusted certificate authority (e.g. [Thawtes](https://thawtes.com), [GoDaddy](https://godaddy.com)) for signing.
 You can then use the resulting certificate the certificate authority provides to create a new Kubernetes secret object for your domain.
 But I have dozens of domains and dozens of clients...
 The overheads (dollars and administration) associated with paying a certificate authority $100 a year quickly add up.

-So, I just use [letsencrypt](https://letsencrypt.org).
-But it's not as simple as generating a CSR and getting letsencrypt to sign it.
+I use [letsencrypt](https://letsencrypt.org).
+But using letsencrypt is not as simple as generating a CSR and asking letsencrypt to sign it.
 Letsencrypt require you to verify that you own the domain you're asking them to sign.
 There are two options for certificate requesters (i.e. me) to prove ownership: i) by updating my domain's DNS records to contain a TXT record or ii) to serve a shared secret via http.
 I prefer the latter and will now show you how to do this.

 First create an ingress especially for letsencrypt called "ingress-letsencrypt.template.yaml".
 Note that this file is a template for a yaml file.